Haldane Mission

-The Haldane Mission of February 1912 was an unsuccessful effort to seek détente with Germany and reduce dangerous friction between Britain and Germany arising because of their escalating naval arms race.
+The Haldane Mission of February 1912 was an unsuccessful effort by the British to seek détente with Germany and reduce dangerous friction between Britain and Germany arising because of their escalating naval arms race.

-The mission by British diplomat Richard Haldane, 1st Viscount Haldane was a failure because Britain wanted a slowdown in the naval race and Germany wanted British neutrality in a future war.
+British politician Richard Haldane, 1st Viscount Haldane wanted a slowdown in the naval race and Germany wanted British neutrality in a future war.
 The negotiations were initiated by worried businessmen on either side, and continued by the British cabinet on the one side and the Kaiser and his top aides on the other.
 The collapse came when Germany insisted on a promise that Britain would be neutral and not join a country that started a war on Germany.

 According to British historian John C. G. Röhl: February 1912 is rightly regarded as a decisive event in the years leading up to the First World War.
 Seldom was the incompatibility between Great Britain’s balance-of-power policy of maintaining the status quo and the German Reich’s claim to the leadership of continental Europe so strikingly displayed.

 Political lineups

-By 1912 the most critical issue threatening British-German relations was the rapid buildup of the German Navy.
+By 1912 the most critical issue threatening British-German relations was the rapid build-up of the German Navy.
 Both sides emphasized national honor, especially as related to military power.
-Britain heavily depended on the superiority of the Royal Navy to defend the home islands in the entire British Empire.
-London decided that the rapid German buildup of the Tirpitz Plan had to be matched by a strong superiority of naval power.
+Britain depended heavily on the superiority of the Royal Navy to defend the home islands and the entire British Empire.
+London decided that the rapid German naval expansion of the Tirpitz Plan had to be matched.
 Britain had to build at least three major warships for every two that Germany built.
-Furthermore, Berlin's reckless diplomacy, as exemplified in the 1911 Agadir Crisis made Germany an increasingly worrisome potential enemy, as London moved closer to Germany's two great rivals Russia and France.
-However the Liberal government was committed to priority of social spending, and had a strong pacifist element that deeply distrusted heavy spending on the Army or Navy, typified by David Lloyd George.
-In the cabinet he confronted the civilian head of the Navy was First Lord of the Admiralty from 1911-15 was Winston Churchill, a Liberal at this time.
+Furthermore, Berlin's reckless diplomacy, as exemplified in the 1911 Agadir Crisis, made Germany an increasingly worrying potential enemy, as London moved closer to Germany's two great rivals Russia and France.
+However the Liberal government priorised social spending, and had a strong pacifist element, typified by David Lloyd George, that deeply distrusted heavy spending on the Army or Navy.
+In the Cabinet, he confronted the civilian head of the Navy, First Lord of the Admiralty from 1911-15 Winston Churchill, a Liberal at this time.
 Despite his love of naval affairs Churchill agreed with Prime Minister H. H. Asquith and Foreign Minister Edward Grey that the only solution was to have Germany slow down its naval construction.
-The solution that holdings mission would propose would be some sort of slow down or pause in the German build up.
-In return, Britain would offer support for Germany's colonial ambitions, and promise not to engage in aggressive warfare against Germany.
+The deal that Haldane's mission proposed was a slow-down or pause in the German build-up.
+In return, Britain would support Germany's colonial ambitions, and promise not to engage in aggressive warfare against Germany.